Behavior Shadow

 ---|---|

-A shadow teacher offers one-to-one support. | A behavior shadow offers one-to-one support with the supervision of an ABA therapist and/or clinical psychologist. |
+A shadow teacher offers one-to-one support. | A Behavior Shadow offers one-to-one support with the supervision of an ABA therapist and/or clinical psychologist. |

-A shadow teacher has experience teaching and working with children. | A behavior shadow has experience teaching children and completes a mandatory 12-course training (including topics like the functions of behavior, prompting, implementing a behavior support plan, and effective data collection). |
+A shadow teacher has experience teaching and working with children. | A Behavior Shadow has experience teaching children and completes a mandatory 12-course training (including topics like the functions of behavior, prompting, implementing a Behavior Support Plan, and effective data collection). |

-A shadow teacher has occasional conversations with the child’s parent, the classroom teacher, and school support staff. | A behavior shadow leads a formal clinical meeting held on a monthly basis with his/her LSH supervisor, the classroom teacher, school support staff, school administration, and the child’s parent to discuss interventions, review the data collected he/she has collected, and to agree upon target behaviors for the upcoming month. |
+A shadow teacher has occasional conversations with the child’s parent, the classroom teacher, and school support staff. | A Behavior Shadow leads a formal school team meeting held on a monthly basis with the LSH supervisor, the classroom teacher, school support staff, school administration, and the child’s parent to discuss interventions, review the data collected, and to agree upon target behaviors for the upcoming month. |

-A shadow teacher is given access to the student’s IEP, if available, and begins working with the student. | Before a behavior shadow begins work, an ABA therapist and/or clinical psychologist observe the child in his/her classroom setting.
-Using these notes, along with information from the child’s IEP, the supervisor creates a behavior support plan with target behaviors and interventions.
-This plan is reviewed and implemented by the behavior shadow. |
+A shadow teacher is given access to the student’s IEP, if available, and begins working with the student. | Before a Behavior Shadow begins work, an ABA therapist and/or clinical psychologist observe the child in the classroom setting.
+Using these notes, along with information from the child’s IEP, the supervisor creates a Behavior Support Plan with target behaviors and interventions.
+This plan is reviewed and implemented by the Behavior Shadow. |

-A shadow teacher implements strategies to improve behavior that was learned either formally (in an academic setting) or informally. | A behavior shadow attends an internal, LSH clinical meeting each week.
-This clinical is run by an ABA therapist or clinical psychologist and includes one-hour of professional development, followed by a roundtable of like-minded professionals reviewing each client’s data and interventions to offer additional insights for best practice. |
+A shadow teacher implements strategies to improve behavior that was learned either formally (in an academic setting) or informally. | A Behavior Shadow attends an internal, LSH “hub huddle” each week.
+This meeting is run by an ABA therapist or clinical psychologist and includes one-hour of professional development/ training, followed by a roundtable of like-minded professionals reviewing each client’s data and interventions to offer additional insights for best practice. |